jeremysen/Python_Trip_Project/README.md

 ### a).
 Get Input
 <img src="README_Pictures/screenshot1.jpg" alt="Sky Walking logo" height="50%" width="50%" align="right"/>

 At the beginning, to get personalized services, customers should input their preferences.
-Based on the preference, our program can then give the services, travelling route they want.
+Based on the preference, our program can then give the services, traveling route they want.
 <br />
 <br />
 <br />